-In order to make things easier and safer, we can screw the objective on one of the objective cases supplied with microscope.
+In order to make things easier and safer, screw the objective onto one of the objective cases supplied with microscope.
 By doing it this way, the objective will be in a stable position avoiding possible falls.

-(1) We will proceed by cleaning it using pressurized dry air - or an air gun if available - and, if after this is done we still observe spots of dust or dirt, (2) we will clean them with a cotton swab dampened with a low graduation of alcohol 70% or with a mixture of alcohol and ether (ratio alcohol: 3 and ether: 7).
+(1) Proceed by cleaning it using pressurized dry air - or an air gun if available - and, if after this is done we still observe spots of dust or dirt, (2) Clean with a cotton swab dampened with a low graduation of alcohol 70% or with a mixture of alcohol and ether (ratio alcohol: 3 to ether: 7).
 (3) With a spiral movement (starting from the center of the lens) we will then clean the surface of the lens.
-(4) We will then dry its surface by using pressurized dry air and we will check that the lens is clean either with the help of a magnifying glass or by screwing the lens back on the revolving nosepiece of the microscope.
+(4) Dry its surface by using pressurized dry air and check that the lens is clean either with the help of a magnifying glass or by screwing the lens back on the revolving nosepiece of the microscope.

 For objectives that work with immersion oil it is essential to clean them after each observation session.
-To clean it we will use a cleaning cloth for lenses slightly dampened with a low graduation of alcohol.
-We will proceed by cleaning the frontal objective lens (normally 100X-Oil or 50X-Oil).
-It is important to make a preventive maintenance also for those objectives that work at a very close distance to the sample.
-With this we mean the 40X and 60X objectives, which may accidentally get in contact with the immersion oil.
+To clean use a cleaning cloth for lenses slightly dampened with a low graduation of alcohol.
+Proceed by cleaning the frontal objective lens (normally 100X-Oil).
+It is important for those objectives that work at a very close distance to the sample.